 Not only do you think it, you’ve rammed the point home in your profile, reiterated it in your messages, brought it up on your first date, and are thinking of having it embossed onto a T shirt.
 Not a turn on.
 Other keywords men find less than enamouring include but are not limited to: ‘high maintenance’, ‘homicidal ex’, ‘ASBO for stalking,’ and ‘Alanis Morissette.’

 Have you posted an older, more flattering picture in the hope that guys will ultimately fall in love with your inner beauty?
 Ha haha ha HA!

 Really, no. Only use a profile picture of you ten years younger and three stone lighter if you can handle a rapid starvation diet and have cryogenically frozen your face.
 Similarly, it’s best not to rely on just one incredibly flattering photo taken from an unrealistic angle unless you’re willing to spend the rest of your dating life addressing potential suitors at exactly 127 degrees north by northwest, in subdued lighting.

-And lo – that’s everything Internet dating has taught me thus far.
+And lo – that’s everything Internet dating taught me.
 Well that and never trust a man in a poncho.
 But that’s a whole other column.

 Do you sometimes feel as though an evil love god is messing with your romantic life?
 Then you might want to check out my forthcoming novel…